microsoft/AcademicContent/Workshop/6. HPC/SLURM Docker Swarm HOL.md

 SLURM can be run in Docker containers, with each container instance acting as a node in the SLURM cluster.
 In this exercise, you will deploy a SLURM cluster in the container service that you created in Exercise 1.
 The cluster will contain nine nodes: one master node and eight worker nodes.

 1. After the container service finishes deploying, return to the blade for the resource group that contains the container service.
-Then click the resource named "swarm-master-lb-xxxxxxxx."
+Then click the resource named **swarm-master-lb-xxxxxxxx**.
 This is the master load balancer for the swarm.

 	![Opening the master load balancer](Images/docker-open-master-lb.png)